tlouarn/tlouarn.github.io/_drafts/2025-03-20-a-few-jekyll-tricks.md

 # A few changes to the CSS

 Very easy with Firefox Inspect.
-Check what properties are used to render a specific element, then change the css style.
+Check what properties are used to render a specific element, then change the css style. if css theme in remote repo, need to trigger a change in the main content to trigger a theme recomputation with the new css

 # Changing the font size